zombocom/rundoc/README.md

 While I was writing the course I dreamed of a system where the docs and the code could automatically stay in sync.
 One where if I had a typo in my tutorials, an automatic tech-editor would know and tell me.
 One where I couldn't accidentally skip over critical sections leaving true novices confused.

-Dream no more, because rundoc does just that:
+Dream no more, because runDOC does just that:

 Write docs, build software.

 ## Isn't this Overkill?

 No. Many new doc writers skip steps accidentally, or omit lines of code with `...` and assume their readers can follow along.
 Even if this is true for 80% of your users, 20% of people will become frustrated and may give up as a result.
 I found by including [check steps](http://schneems.com/post/60359275700/prepare-do-test-make-your-technical-writing-shine) such as running `ls` to ensure directory contents were the difference between good docs and great ones.
 The only problem: the output of `ls` on a Rails 4.0.0 and 4.0.1 project may be different.
 So the only way to ensure output is to actually run the command and copy it into your docs.
-With rundoc you don't need to do that.
+With runDOC you don't need to do that.
 Rundoc runs the command then it can insert the output for you.

 If you don't intend on updating or revising your content, then this project is overkill.
 On the other hand if you're writing docs without the intent of revising them, you probably shouldn't be writing technical docs.